 Benefits of the dark web

-The biggest benefit of the dark web is its extreme online privacy.
-Much of the dark web isn’t shady, illegal, or used for criminal purposes.
-Dark web browsing is often motivated simply by keeping your real identity secure and your online activity private.
+The biggest benefit of the dark web is its extreme online privacy — much of the dark web isn’t shady, illegal, or used for criminal purposes.
+Dark web browsing is often motivated by the desire to keep your real identity secure and your online activity private.

 Browser fingerprinting and online tracking are virtually impossible when you’re connected to the dark web via Tor Browser.
-That means your browsing behavior and traffic patterns can’t be collected and used by third-party advertisers.
+That means your browsing behavior and traffic patterns can’t be collected and sold by data brokers or used by third-party advertisers.

 There are many legitimate reasons why the dark web exists: anonymous browsing, accessing research or other content without paywalls, discovering old or hard-to-find texts, and visiting special forums or social media websites.

-Privately connecting to the dark web helps to avoid censorship and to get around content blocks.
-Where access to popular social media or news sites is censored, dark web links of the same sites can help you stay informed.
+Privately connecting to the dark web helps to avoid censorship and get around content blocks.
+And where access to popular social media or news sites is censored, dark web links to the same sites can help you stay informed.

 The New York Times and Facebook both have dark web versions.
 Whistleblowers, journalists, and activists also use dark web tools — especially if they live in countries with repressive political regimes.
 The dark web has been vital for social change and market decentralization.